Narrowband Radio Technosignature Search toward 3I/ATLAS with FAST: Data Analysis

 The modified definitions for event also enable us to quantify the significance in SNR between on-source and off-source hits.
 In multibeam tracking observations, signals appear in multiple beams within a certain frequency range are most probably RFIs.
 Therefore, beyond the binary criterion of the existence of counterpart off-source hits, we can define a quantitative metric that measures how consistent the strength of the on-source and off-source detections.
 In particular, a candidate-like signal is expected to be significantly stronger in the on-source beam than in off-source beam, whereas an RFI-like signal tends to show comparable strengths across beams.

 During the event grouping, we also record the SNR of the hits in the event.
 For each off-source dynamic spectrum in the set $\left\{x_b(\nu,t)\right\}_{b\in \mathcal{B}_{\rm off}}$, if there are more than one hits satisfy Eq. (\ref{eq:detection_def}), we select the hit with the SNR closest to the SNR of corresponding on-source hit among these off-source hits, and its detection status is marked as ``1'' (All on-source hits are mark as ``1'').
 While if the off-source dynamic spectrum satisfy $x_b \notin \mathcal{D}_i(\nu_0,\dot{\nu}_0)$ within the frequency range, its detection status is marked as ``0'' and we select the SNR threshold as an upper limit.
 So potential candidate should be those events with detection status of 1000000.
-Since there are gain differences between the central beam and the reference beams, all recorded off-source SNR (and thresholds) are corrected by the gain beam gain ratio $R_b(\nu)\equiv G_b(\nu)/G_{\rm on}(\nu)$, which can be obtained from the weekly updated antenna gain measurement of FAST\footnote{\url{https://fast.bao.ac.cn/cms/category/1977569564215562242}}.
+Since there are small gain differences between the central beam and the reference beams, we apply a beam gain ratio adjustment to the off-source SNR values and SNR threshold upper limits used in the event-level SNR significance calculation by the beam gain ratio $R_b(\nu)\equiv G_b(\nu)/G_{\rm on}(\nu)$, which can be obtained from the weekly updated antenna gain measurement of FAST.
+The off-center beams have relative beam efficiencies mostly above 90\% of the central beam, and the polarized beam responses of the off-center beams do not differ from the central beam at an order-of-magnitude level \cite{2025AJ....169..158C}.
+The polarization measurement for the 19 beams by \citet{2025AJ....170..116C} reveals that the central-beam polarization calibration is more accurate than that of the off-center beams, however, the resulting Mueller-matrix parameters and the terms most relevant to the cross products, such as the residual phase, feed ellipticity, and leakage, remain small corrections rather than large changes in response.
+We therefore assume, in this rough SNR reference adjustment for off-source beams, that the beam-to-beam cross-correlation products XY/YX response ratio is of the same order as the auto-correlation XX/YY or Stokes-$I$ gain ratio $R_b(\nu)$\footnote{Gain measurements of FAST: \url{https://fast.bao.ac.cn/cms/category/1977569564215562242}.
+The ratios are used only as an approximate reference adjustment for comparing off-source SNRs with the central-beam SNR, and do not affect the event selection.
+The gain corrections for cross-correlation products need more accurate and detailed polarization measurements and calibrations.}.